Crossing Points – «Green Line» Regulations

 Animals and animal products

 The movement of live animals and animal products across the line is prohibited except the movement of fresh fish for commercial purposes only.
 This prohibition includes productive animals and pets, either for commercial transaction (e.g. transport to a slaughterhouse for immediate slaughter) or as a pet accompanied by the owner.
-In the case of the movement of fresh fish for commercial purposes, a valid accompanied document must be presented and the movement to the free areas will be allowed after the inspection and approval by the Officials of the Veterinary and Sanitary Services.
-The movement of fresh fish may be permitted only from the crossing point of Agios Dometios only.
+In the case of the movement of fresh fish for commercial purposes, a valid accompanied document must be presented and the movement to the free areas will be allowed after the inspection and approval by the Officials of the Veterinary Services.
+The movement of fresh fish may be permitted only from the crossing point of Agios Dometios.
 This includes: fertilizer, snails, reptiles, hunting etc.